kayex/sirius/README.md

 ### geocode
-Type `<address` followed by any sort of geographical location, and the `geocode` extension will fetch the exact address for you.
+Type `<address` followed by any sort of geographical location, and the `geocode` extension will fetch the exact address and coordinates for you.

 >**kayex**: <address Empire State Building